n-elie7/alu-shell/basics/README.md

 This command is used to move files from one place to another
 ## rm *~ command
 This command is used to remove file that ends with ~
+## mkdir -p welcome/to/school
+This command creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.